Root number in integer parameter families of elliptic curves: Introduction

 In this paper, we prove analogues of the results of \cite{Desjardins1} (on the variation of the root number in families of elliptic curves in one parameter running through $\Q$) when restricted to integer fibers.
 We show the following theorem.

-\begin{thm} Let $\E$ be a non-isotrivial elliptic surface.
+\begin{thm} Let $\E$ be a family of elliptic curves over $\Q$.
 Suppose that there exists at least one irreducible primitive polynomial $P_o(T)\in\Z[T]$ associated to either a place that is not insipid for $\E$ or to a place of type $I_0^*$ and $\deg P_o$ is odd.

-Suppose moreover that \begin{enumerate}[(i)] \item $M=\prod_{v}{P_v}$ (where the product runs through the places of multiplicative reduction) respects Chowla's conjecture (\ref{CC}) or $M=1$; \item $B_\E=\prod_{v}{P_v}$ (where the product runs through the non-insipid places) respects the squarefree conjecture (\ref{sfc1}). \end{enumerate} Then the sets $W_+(\E,\Z)$ and $W_-(\E,\Z)$ are both infinite. \end{thm}
+Suppose moreover that \begin{enumerate}[(i)] \item $M_\E=\prod_{v}{P_v}$ (where the product runs through the places of multiplicative reduction) respects Chowla's conjecture (\ref{CC}) or $M_\E=1$; \item $B_\E=\prod_{v}{P_v}$ (where the product runs through the non-insipid places) respects the squarefree conjecture (\ref{sfc1}). \end{enumerate} Then the sets $W_+(\E,\Z)$ and $W_-(\E,\Z)$ are both infinite. \end{thm}

-Chowla's conjecture (stated further on) is known to hold for polynomial $P$ such that $\deg P=1$.
+Chowla's conjecture (stated further on) is known to hold for linear polynomials $P\in\Z[T]$.
 This conjecture gives an estimation of the proportion of values $P(t)$ with a given parity of number of prime factors.
 The Squarefree conjecture (also stated further on), is known to hold when every irreducible factor of $\Delta_\E$ has degree at most 3.
 This conjecture gives an estimation of the proportion of values $P(t)$ that are squarefree (or "almost squarefree").
 Our result is unconditional in the following cases:

-\begin{coro} Let $\E$ be a non-isotrivial elliptic surface with at least one finite place that is not insipid, or is of type $I_0^*$ associated to a polynomial of odd degree.
+\begin{coro} Let $\E$ be a family of elliptic curves with at least one finite place that is not insipid, or is of type $I_0^*$ associated to a polynomial of odd degree.

 Suppose moreover that $\deg M_\E\leq1$ and that $\deg P\leq3$ for any non-insipid places.
-Then the sets $W_+(\E)$ and $W_-(\E)$ are both infinite. \end{coro}
+Then the sets $W_+(\E,\Z)$ and $W_-(\E,\Z)$ are both infinite. \end{coro}

-The proof of Theorem \ref{thmgeneral} is based on a one variable analogue of the "Squarefree Liouville Sieve" developped by the author in a previous paper \cite{Desjardins1} where she uses it to prove the variation of the root number on the rational fibers of a non-isotrivial elliptic surface.
+The proof of Theorem \ref{thmgeneral} is based on a one variable analogue of the "Squarefree Liouville Sieve" developped by the author in a previous paper \cite{Desjardins1} where she uses it to prove the variation of the root number on the rational fibers of a non-isotrivial family of elliptic curves.
 This sieve was inspired by the various squarefree sieves obtained consecutively by Hooley \cite{Hool}, Gouv\^ea and Mazur \cite{GM}, Rohrlich \cite{Rohr} and Varilly-Alvarado \cite{VA}.
 The use of those sieves for similar purpose was already present in \cite{Manduchi} and in \cite{VA}.